 The other challenge is the effect of cultural beliefs that undermine women as subordinates and therefore cannot lead.
 I am still struggling to prove to my community that women too can be successful political and business leaders who are able to effect positive socio-economic change.

-Last but not least, the other challenge is the economic deprivation that women in community suffer making them over dependent on men.
+Last but not least, the other challenge is the economic deprivation that women in the community suffer making them over-dependent on men.
 Lack of skills and resources for enterprise development has been a reason why women are unable to start-up businesses that they can earn income from and be financially independent.
 Lack of financial independence means that women and girls are unable to make decisions on matters that concern them and their households.
 This means that even when we have conceptualized and designed projects that are aimed to empower women and girls, they must get permission from their male sponsors in order to participate

 What in your opinion is the most pressing issue faced by African women today?

-In my Opinion, the most pressing issues affecting African women today include:
+In my opinion, the most pressing issues affecting African women today include:

 - Illiteracy and lack of vocational skills